-Under IFRS 9, credit loss allowances are measured on each reporting date according to a three-stage expected credit loss impairment model.
+Under IFRS 9, credit loss allowances are measured on a one month lag for each reporting date according to a three-stage expected credit loss impairment model.
 Changes in the required credit loss allowance are recorded in profit or loss for the period as credit impairment losses.